History of English

 This, and the Renaissance of Classical learning, meant that many new words and phrases entered the language.
 The invention of printing also meant that there was now a common language in print.
 Books became cheaper and more people learned to read.
 Printing also brought standardization to English.
 Spelling and grammar became fixed, and the dialect of London, where most publishing houses were, became the standard.
 In 1604 the first English dictionary was published.

-Hamlet's famous "To be, or not to be" lines, written in Early Modern English by Shakespeare
+Lines from Hamlet, written in Early Modern English by Shakespeare (public domain)

 Late Modern English (1800-Present)